 Treatments for diarrhoea and vomiting in children

 Diarrhoea and vomiting is more serious in babies than older children because babies can easily lose too much fluid from their bodies and become dehydrated.
-They may become lethargic or irritable, have a dry mouth, and have loose, pale or mottled skin; their eyes and fontanelle (the soft spot on the top of their head) may become sunken.
+Signs of dehydration are:

 If your baby becomes dehydrated they will need extra fluids.
-You can buy oral rehydration fluids from your local pharmacy or chemist, or get a prescription from your doctor.
+If you are breastfeeding, keep offering feeds but feed more often.
+If you are bottle feeding, offer clear fluids in between feeds.
+You can also give an oral rehydration fluid from your local pharmacy or chemist, or get a prescription from your doctor.

 Seek urgent medical attention if your baby is unwell and showing any of the following: